nrdg/cloudknot/README.md

 You will need a .travis.yml file in your repo.
 This file contains the configuration of your testing environment.
-This includes the different environments in which you will test the source code (for example, we test `shablona` against Python 2.7, Python 3.3 and Python 3.4).
+This includes the different environments in which you will test the source code (for example, we test `cloudknot` against Python 2.7, Python 3.3 and Python 3.4).
 It includes steps that need to be taken before installation of the software.
 For example, installation of the software dependencies.
-For `shablona`, we use the [`Miniconda`](http://conda.pydata.org/miniconda.html) software distribution (not to be confused with [`Anaconda`](https://store.continuum.io/cshop/anaconda/), though they are similar and both produced by Continuum).
+For `cloudknot`, we use the [`Miniconda`](http://conda.pydata.org/miniconda.html) software distribution (not to be confused with [`Anaconda`](https://store.continuum.io/cshop/anaconda/), though they are similar and both produced by Continuum).